 Whatever the reason for moving to Spain, it’s important to stay positive and keep your motivation high.
 When you are feeling lost, homesick, or frustrated, do your best to fight those feelings in a healthy way; stay both physically and mentally active.

 Start exercising or join a Spanish sports club, socialize with new people, travel and explore new places, start a hobby, start a private journal or write a public blog, or attend motivational seminars.
 Learning Spanish is not only a great way to stimulate your mind; it’s also a great way to start feeling like a local.
+If you’re in the mood for romance, consider female-friendly online dating sites.
 Succumbing to the expat blues may feel comfortable, but experiencing new things can help get you out of your funk.

 Get to work (or play)